dharshan-devx/Ai-Decision-Engine/CodebaseReadme.md

 This system is engineered to be:

-- Fault-tolerant
+- Fault-tolerant against unpredictable AI outputs.
-- AI-output resilient
-- Async-safe
+- Asynchronous-safe under high CPU memory load.
-- Rate-limit aware
+- Rate-limit aware and defensively built.
-- Deployment-ready
+- Ready for immediate enterprise or public deployment.

-Every architectural decision prioritizes reliability, user flexibility, and production stability.
+Every architectural decision prioritizes reliability, visual excellence, scalable cost-control, and production stability.

-This is not a demo-level AI wrapper — it is a structured, decision-optimization engine built for real-world usage.
+This is not a demo-level AI "wrapper" — it is a structured, decision-optimization engine built for real-world strategic computation.